jallen2281/GreenBeanify/README.md

 - *npm start*

 #### Settings
-Modify *config.json* as needed for your system.
+Modify *config.json* as needed for your system. *Note: the //comments below are not valid JSON, they are for guidance only and should not be copy-pasted*
 ```json
 {
   "instance": "main",